shrivastavasamarth22/ecosystem-simulation/README.md

 # Intelligent Ecosystem Simulation

-A C++ simulation that models complex predator-prey dynamics using **state-driven intelligent agents** in a dynamic 2D world.
+A C++ simulation that models complex predator-prey and **resource dynamics** using **state-driven intelligent agents** in a dynamic 2D world.

 ## Overview

 This project simulates a living ecosystem where each creature is an autonomous agent governed by a sophisticated set of attributes and an AI state machine.
-This goes far beyond simple rules, creating a "digital petri dish" where complex and unpredictable **emergent behaviors** arise from the interactions of the animals and their environment.
+This goes far beyond simple rules, creating a "digital petri dish" where complex and unpredictable **emergent behaviors** arise from the interactions of the animals and their environment, including the crucial factor of limited, regenerating resources.

-Animals in this simulation perceive their world, form cooperative herds, get hungry, feel desperation, suffer lasting injuries from fights, grow old and weak, and provide different nutritional value based on their age.
-This creates a deeply layered and realistic model of population dynamics and the struggle for survival.
+Animals in this simulation perceive their world, actively seek out food resources like grass, form cooperative herds for defense, get hungry, feel desperation, suffer lasting injuries from fights, grow old and weak, and provide different nutritional value based on their age.
+This creates a deeply layered and realistic model of population dynamics, resource competition, and the struggle for survival.

 ## Core Features

-- **Intelligent Agent-Based AI:** Animals perceive their surroundings and react with purpose using a Finite State Machine (`WANDERING`, `FLEEING`, `CHASING`, `PACK_HUNTING`, `HERDING`).
+- **Intelligent Agent-Based AI:** Animals perceive their surroundings and react with purpose using a Finite State Machine (`WANDERING`, `FLEEING`, `CHASING`, `PACK_HUNTING`, `HERDING`, `SEEKING_FOOD`).
 - **Dynamic Attribute System:** Every animal has unique stats for **Health, Damage, Speed, and Sight**.
+Stats can change dynamically based on hunger and aging.
+- **Resource System:** The world contains consumable, regenerating resources (starting with "Grass").
+Animals must actively seek out and consume these resources to gain energy.
+Over-consumption leads to depletion and localized scarcity, driving migration.
 - **Complex Survival Mechanics:**
-    - **Hunger & Desperation:** Low energy triggers a high-risk, high-reward "desperation mode," boosting an animal's stats at the cost of its health.
+    - **Hunger & Desperation:** Low energy triggers a high-risk, high-reward "desperation mode," boosting an animal's stats at the cost of its health, forcing it to find food quickly.
-    - **Tiered Health Regeneration:** Animals can recover from damage over time, but severe injuries permanently lower their maximum health cap across four different tiers.
+    - **Tiered Health Regeneration:** Animals can recover from damage over time, but severe injuries permanently lower their maximum health cap across four different tiers, reflecting lasting injury.
-    - **Aging System:** As animals grow older, their base stats (like speed and damage) decline, making them more vulnerable.
+    - **Aging System:** As animals grow older, their base stats (like speed and damage) decline, making them less effective hunters and more vulnerable to predators.
 This effect is most pronounced in high-energy predators.
-    - **Age-Based Nutritional Value:** The energy gained from a kill depends on the age of the prey, making older, weaker animals a lower-reward target.
+    - **Age-Based Nutritional Value:** The energy gained by a predator from a kill is dynamically calculated based on the age of the prey, making older, weaker animals a lower-reward target and influencing hunting strategy.
 - **Advanced Social & AI Behaviors:**
     - **Herding Behavior:** Herbivores actively seek each other out to form herds.
-Being in a herd provides a dynamic **Max HP bonus** to its members, making them much more resilient to predators.
+Being in a herd provides a dynamic **Max HP bonus** to its members, representing "safety in numbers" and making them much more resilient to predators.
-    - **Strategic Hunting:** Predators will hunt lone members of other predator species if easier prey is unavailable.
+    - **Strategic Hunting:** Predators will hunt Herbivores (primary prey) or lone/small groups of Omnivores if the latter are not in a threatening pack size.
-    - **Pack Dynamics:** Omnivores form packs to hunt powerful Carnivores, and Carnivores are smart enough to flee from these groups.
+    - **Pack Dynamics:** Omnivores form packs to hunt powerful Carnivores, pooling their strength.
+Carnivores are smart enough to recognize and `FLEE` from a threatening Omnivore pack.
-- **Real-time ASCII Visualization:** The world is rendered in the console with live-updating population counts.
+- **Real-time ASCII Visualization:** The world state, including animal locations and resource status, is rendered in the console with live-updating population counts.
-- **Extensible Object-Oriented Design:** The class structure makes it easy to add new species or modify existing behaviors.
+- **Extensible Object-Oriented Design:** The class structure makes it easy to add new species, new resource types, or modify existing behaviors and mechanics.

 ## Changelog